GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 								options.as(GcpOptions.class).getProject(), options.getBatchSize())));
 ```

 2. Next transformation will use Split DoFn based on each of sublist size and batch size provided.
-For example, list of 45 rows now further will be splitted into three lists each containing 15 elements.
+For example, list of 45 rows now further will be spilt into three lists each containing 15 elements.
 Split restriction will be like this: {[1,2],[2,3][3,4]}.
 This is how restrictions can call DLP API in parallel using split do FN.
 This only works for fully structured data.
 (CSVStreamingPipeline.java)
 Please see this link below to understand how initial, split and new tracker restriction work for parallel processing.
 https://beam.apache.org/blog/2017/08/16/splittable-do-fn.html